ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_matmul/README.md

 The design has static and dynamic parameters.
 The static parameters are the data types of the matrices and the scalars, including `TA`, `TB`, `TC` and `TS`.
 A data type can be any of `S` (single precision), `D` (double precision), `C` (complex single precision), `Z` (complex double precision), and in future, `bfloat16` etc. For each supported combination of the static parameters, the design needs to be synthesized once.

-The dynamic parameters are passed into the synthesized design, and control its execution.
+The dynamic parameters are passed into one synthesized design, and control its execution.
 They include the following:
 * `TransposeA`, `ConjugateA`, `SymmetricA`, `HermitianA`, `UpA`
 * `TransposeB`, `ConjugateB`, `SymmetricB`, `HermitianB`, `UpB`
 * `SymmetricC`, `HermitianC`, `UpC`